Back to Blog

 Drinks are equally important.
 A good late-night restaurant understands that at this hour, food and drink are inseparable.
 A thoughtful sake list, a well-made cocktail, a glass of wine chosen to complement a plate of grilled chicken: these are not extras, they are essential to the experience.

-There is something deeply satisfying about yakitori at midnight.
+There is something deeply satisfying about yakitori in the evening.
 The simplicity of it: skewered chicken, seasoned with salt or tare, grilled over white-hot binchotan charcoal.
-You order a few sticks, a flask of sake, maybe some pickles and edamame.
+You order a few sticks, a pot of green tea or a yuzu soda, maybe some pickles and edamame.
 The smoke from the grill drifts across the counter.
 The room is warm and candlelit.
 There is no rush, no pressure.
 You are exactly where you should be.

-The Azuki's location adds to the appeal.
-Chancery Lane is not an area you would traditionally associate with late-night dining.
+The Azuki Room's location adds to the appeal.
+Chancery Lane is not an area you would traditionally associate with evening dining.
 By day, it is all lawyers and offices.
 By evening, the streets empty quickly.
-But tucked down Rolls Passage, behind an unassuming entrance, The Azuki creates its own atmosphere.
+But tucked down Rolls Passage, behind an unassuming entrance, The Azuki Room creates its own atmosphere.
 This is the hidden-bar principle applied to dining: the contrast between the quiet street and the warmth inside makes the experience feel like a discovery.

 The Future of Late-Night London